Privacy Policy - Bongiorno Group

 The security measures we take include physical security measures (including security passes to enter our offices and storage of files in lockable cabinets), technology security measures (including restriction of access, firewalls, the use of encryption, passwords and digital certificates).
 We also have document retention policies and processes.

-3.4.
+3.6.
 Purpose for collecting, holding, using and disclosing personal information

-Bongiorno collects, holds and uses personal information for a number of purposes including:
+Bongiorno collects, holds and Uses personal information for a number of purposes including:

 • to provide professional services;